Famous for being the world’s largest land animal migration, Africa’s great wildebeest migration takes place each year in Tanzania and Kenya.

 Southern Movement (November to January) – Central to Southern Serengeti

-After finally putting the rivers behind them, the wildebeests travel south through the Serengeti towards the Ngorongoro Conservation Area where they will once again stay to birth their young in the coming months.
+After finally putting the rivers behind them, the wildebeest travel south through the Serengeti towards the Ngorongoro Conservation Area, where they will once again stay to birth their young in the coming months.

 While nature documentary films might have prepared you for some intense action during your trip, what you might not realize is that Wildebeest Migration River Crossings are relatively infrequent events.